Will Robinson (rugby league)

 Will Robinson (born 20 February 1971) is an Australian rugby league footballer who played professionally in England and Australia.

 Playing career

 Robinson started his career with the Balmain Tigers in 1990, debuting against Newcastle.
-In 1992 Robinson played for the Australian Aboriginies in the 1992 Pacific Cup.
+In 1992 Robinson played for the Indigenous Australian rugby league team in the 1992 Pacific Cup.
 He was named in the team of the tournament, on the bench.
 Usually a five eighth or halfback in 1994, his final season with the Tigers, he moved into the centres.